 Keeping secrets about the difficult things in our lives can be a double-edged sword.
 Although you think you’re maintaining dignity and ‘not bothering anyone’, it often leaves you with feelings of shame, which further prevents you from asking for help.
 Does that sound about right?

 Create a support network for yourself full of people, professional and otherwise, who you feel comfortable confiding in when you need to.
 Letting them in on your secret makes it easier for them to help.

 Do be patient.

 Here’s the T: Full recovery can take years.
-It doesn’t happen over the course of a night, a day or even a month.
+It doesn’t happen overnight, a day or even a month.
 Even after a decade of anorexia nervosa, and two previous relapses, I was still convinced I would be back to work by the end of the month.
 It’s been a full year and I’m only now regaining my BMI, and my mind is still miles behind.